Learn how to configure Managed OS.

 Configure Managed OS

-Deploying and enforcing an OS version is as easy as adding an Operating System to your Library and assigning it to a blueprint.
+Deploying and enforcing an OS version is as easy as adding an OS to your library and assigning it to a Blueprint.
 Follow the steps below.

 - Navigate to Library in the left-hand navigation bar.

 - Select Add New in the upper right-hand corner.

 - Scroll down to the Operating Systems section and select your desired OS.

 - Assign the Managed OS to a Blueprint.

 - In the configuration page, select an option for Version Enforcement.

 - Do Not Manage: This option will not manage OS updates.